Chema22R/printers-discovery/README.md

 ## Setup and Run
 1. Download the source code
 2. Install the node modules executing `npm run i`
+3. Fill the server .env credentials.
-3. Execute one of the following commands to build the application
+4. Execute one of the following commands to build the application
     - `npm run build` (production)
     - `npm run build-dev` (development)
-4. The build code can be found in `./client/dist` and `./server/dist`
+5. The build code can be found in `./client/dist` and `./server/dist`

 ## Directory Structure
 ```